brabster/talk-cloudformation-intro/slides/10-nested-stacks/09-nested-stack-practice.md

 </section>

 Note:
+- Deeply nested resources will take longer to update than shallowly nesteds
-Messages will be sent in parallel for sub-resources of a single resource.
+- Messages will be sent in parallel for sub-resources of a single resource.

-Messaging pattern affect by nested stack structure, cross-references and explicit DependsOn parameters.
+- Messaging pattern affect by nested stack structure, cross-references and explicit DependsOn parameters.